bbc/psammead/packages/components/psammead-most-read/README.md

 ### When to use these components

-These components are intended to be used on `article` and `front` pages.
+These components are intended to be used on `article`, `front` pages.

 ### Accessibility notes